Chi Chi dog — Chihuahua and Chinese Crested mix

 About the Chi Chi

-The Chi Chi is a small mixed breed dogs known for its independent nature and highly intelligent mind.
-Well-suited to apartment living, the Chi Chi is best matched with experienced owners.
+The Chi Chi is a cross between the Chihuahua and Chinese Crested.
+The Chi Chi is a small mixed breed dog known for being affectionate with its family and friendly once acquainted.
+With a highly intelligent mind, well-suited to apartment living, the Chi Chi is best matched with experienced owners.
 Typically standing 5 to 12 inches and weighing 4 to 11 pounds, this breed has a life expectancy of 11 to 20 years, making it a long-lived companion for the right family.

 Originally classified within the Mixed Breed Dogs group, the Chi Chi brings a distinct combination of traits that sets it apart.
 The Chi Chi is a high-energy breed that thrives with plenty of daily exercise and mental stimulation.
 Affectionate with its family, the Chi Chi strikes a healthy balance between independence and closeness.